msabramo/kallithea/docs/setup.rst

 Changing default encoding
 -------------------------

-By default RhodeCode uses utf8 encoding, starting from 1.3 series this can be changed, simply edit default_encoding in .ini file to desired one.
+By default Kallithea uses utf8 encoding, starting from 1.3 series this can be changed, simply edit default_encoding in .ini file to desired one.
-This affects many parts in rhodecode including committers names, filenames, encoding of commit messages.
-In addition RhodeCode can detect if `chardet` library is installed.
-If `chardet` is detected RhodeCode will fallback to it when there are encode/decode errors.
+This affects many parts in Kallithea including committers names, filenames, encoding of commit messages.
+In addition Kallithea can detect if `chardet` library is installed.
+If `chardet` is detected Kallithea will fallback to it when there are encode/decode errors.

 Setting Up Celery
 -----------------

-Since version 1.1 celery is configured by the rhodecode ini configuration files.
+Since version 1.1 celery is configured by the Kallithea ini configuration files.
 Simply set use_celery=true in the ini file then add / change the configuration variables inside the ini file.